jundalisay/sp/content/en/social/economics/principles/part-2/chapter-04.md

 This exposes the following information:

 - the biggest primary arbitrage is with Chef as baker and Chandra as purchaser
+  - We call this the best economic 'relationality'
 - the most negative arbitrage is with Chandra as baker and Chef as purchaser
 - Bhaskar and Chandra should not be bakers
 - If Arun starts a baking business, he will struggle more than Chef